Environmental and Sustainability Studies (ENSS)

 SFS 390.
 Internship.
 1-8.

-This course has been designed as a student-driven, project based capstone for Sustainable Food Systems majors, and can serve as a student?s signature work.
+This course has been designed as a student-driven, project-based capstone for Sustainable Food Systems majors, and can serve as a student?s signature work.
 ENVS students or others with a background in sustainable food may also be eligible to take the course.
 Students will decide on, research, and develop a hands-on project involving the Guilford College farm and/or other sustainable food-related issues in the greater community.
 Students will present their projects at the annual ENSS Forum, and/or at GUS.
+Fulfills the Senior Seminar requirement for the Integrative Experience.

 SFS 460.
 Independent Study.
 8.